RocketSandwich/TestudoPlusPlus/README.md

 #### Request Count vs Size Tradeoffs
 Another concern regarding data fetching was debating whether I should have a single request for a large chunk of data vs many requests for much smaller, individual pieces of data.
 I initially thought about loading a significant amount up-front so that the user wouldn't have to worry about making more requests later on - intrducing more network dependency -; however, I opted for the smaller, discrete approach for a couple of reasons.
 First, the PT API did not allow me to make large targeted requests, meaning that I would inevitably be requesting more data than what was necessary.
 Second, by delaying the fetch calls to strictly when the user needs them, it helps tackle the prior challenge by further minimizing the total API requests.
 I'll only request data for the courses the user clicks; not all of them.

+Edit: Due to the implementation of the new feature 'Avg Rating' for each course and the functional design to sort by it, I am forced to fetch all reviews up-front.

 #### Dynamic DOM Injection
 Probably one of the the first obstacles I encountered was finding a way to properly inject the content that I want but into a location that doesn't exist yet.
 I intended to inject the professor links next to the appropriate professor in the 'Sections Window'; however, I wasn't able to do that until it was expanded, since those elements don't exist in the DOM yet.
 First, I tried to implement a eventListener upon the 'Show Sections' button was clicked to inject the links, but that didn't work because the click event would always happen *before* the actual DOM section elements were added.
 Second, I implemented a setTimeout(n) to wait 'n' milliseconds for the sections to load before injecting my links, and it worked!
 Sadly, it was now dependent on the network speeds because if the sections downloaded slower than 'n' ms, then the links would fail (which happened many times).
 Third, I found the mutationObserver API, which actually was able to detect changes in the DOM and directly act in response to those changes.
 Now it finally worked worked.